 Nayana isn’t alone.
 Earlier this month, shipping giant Maersk says that a ransomware attack got into the company’s systems via an automatic accounting software update.
 The cyber attack affected users and applications in 500 locations, the company says.
 While no data was lost, the recovery and loss of revenues is estimated to cost Maersk between $200 and $300 million.

-This article was also reprinted in IT News.
+Read full article at CSO.
+This article was also reprinted in IT News and CIO Asia.